High-Definition Surveying (HDS)

-Stevens Surveys is excited and proud to be the first survey firm in Manitoba to own the Leica ScanStation2 laser scanning system.
+Stevens Surveys is excited and proud to be the first survey firm in Manitoba to own a High Definition Scanning System.
 The newest technology available to surveyors, high-definition surveying (HDS) is a non-intrusive method of rapidly and accurately collecting the detailed shape of targeted objects.

 The process, also known as 3D laser scanning, or LIDAR (light detection and ranging), involves the use of a laser to emit a pulse of light.
 The time before the reflected light is detected is used to determine the distance to the object and the orientation of the laser determines the direction to the object.
 The result is a three-dimensional position of the target point.
 The reflectivity of the object is represented by the intensity of the reflected light.
 As many as 50,000 points per second can be scanned, each to an accuracy of only a few millimetres.